CMCLibraMod/cmclibramod.github.io/_posts/2021-07-26-release-1-update-1-english.md

 - - Dark players will benefit from some changes in Thunder monsters!
 See them below.

 - Thunder:
-- - Early-game Thunder monsters have received stat buffs, in order to make the early game for Thunder and Dark symbols smoother.
+- - Early-game Thunder monsters (examples: Steel Scorpion e Kaminarikozou) have received stat buffs, in order to make the early game for Thunder and Dark symbols smoother.
 - - Some Thunder monsters have received range improvements.
 - - There are more Thunder monsters with good defensive values, which benefit from Dark's defense boost.
 - - Thunder has now some options that may be used by other elements, with lower Symbol effects and good base stats.